Connect With Us On Instagram

-The armpit was the most painful region I’ve had tattooed.
+The armpit was the most painful region that I’ve had tattooed.
 The sensation is hard to explain.
 But I could best described it as feeling like I was being attacked with red hot razor blades.

 The elbow is the second most painful place to get a tattoo